-Africa Women Innovation & Entrepreneurship Forum Appoints Advisory Board to Drive Next Phase of Growth and Impact
+Africa Women Innovation & Entrepreneurship Forum Appoints Advisory Board To Drive Next Phase Of Growth And Impact

 About AWIEF:

-The Africa Women Innovation & Entrepreneurship Forum (AWIEF) is a pan-African organisation dedicated to advancing wom’n’s entrepreneurship and economic empowerment.
-Through high-impact programmes, strategic partnerships, and world-class convenings, AWIEF creates opportunities for women innovators and business leaders to connect, learn, and scale solutions that address Af’ica’s most pressing challenges.
+The Africa Women Innovation&Entrepreneurship Forum (AWIEF) is a pan-African organisation dedicated to advancing women's entrepreneurship and economic empowerment.
+Through high-impact programmes, strategic partnerships, and world-class convenings, AWIEF creates opportunities for women innovators and business leaders to connect, learn, and scale solutions that address Africa's most pressing challenges.

 Legal Disclaimer: